-Health and Physical Education Methods is designed for those studying to become an Elementary or P-12 Health/Physical Education teacher.
+Health and Physical Education Methods is designed for those studying to become a P-12 Health/Physical Education teacher.
 Emphasis will be placed on teaching methods and strategies, designing learning experiences and tasks, presenting instruction, developing and maintaining a learning environment, and using assessment in the health and physical education classroom.
+(Prerequisites: admission to teacher education program and EDF 310.)
+(Offered Every Fall)